abhayagiri/beginning-our-day/manuscripts/aa.md

 experience of loss and absence into something that is much more a cause for brightness and happiness to arise.

-# Stepping Into the Rain Toward the Dhamma
+# Stepping Into the Rain

 ## Ajahn Amaro